Battle of Cedar Creek: Battlefield preservation

 Portions of the Cedar Creek battlefield are preserved as part of Cedar Creek and Belle Grove National Historical Park, established in 2002.
 The park encompasses about 3,700 acres across three counties, and has trails, exhibits, and the Belle Grove Plantation Manor House.
 Belle Grove, built in the 1790s by the brother-in-law of future President James Madison, was listed in the Virginia Landmarks Register on November 5, 1968.
 It was also listed in the National Register of Historic Places, and as a National Historic Landmark, on August 11, 1969.
+The American Battlefield Trust and its partners have preserved more than 729 acres of the Cedar Creek battlefield in 19 different transactions since 1996.